stride3d/stride-website/_posts/2018-12-24-release-xenko-3-1-0-beta.md

 As a result, you will soon be able to generate NuGet package containing Xenko assets out of the box from Visual Studio and publish them on [NuGet.org](https://nuget.org) for general consumption for other Xenko users.

 We can't wait to see what will come up!

+## Full switch to .NET Standard

+Soon Xenko will support .NET Standard for most of its assemblies.

+Xenko games will be able to run on .NET Core for Windows (Linux is already supported).